Te Atatu Roosters: Titles

 The club then rebuilt in 2015 by appointing Revell Neil and bringing in many new players to the premier team.
 This saw a massive reversal in results and over the 2015 and 2016 seasons they won a remarkable 35 games, with 2 draws and just 3 losses.
 In 2015 they had their 60th Jubilee which featured a celebratory match with local rivals Glenora and was won by Te Atatu 38–28.
 They also won the Phelan Shield in this time.
 In 2016 they won the Phelan Shield again along with promotion back to the Fox Memorial when they beat the Bay Roskill Vikings 31–22 in the Sharman Cup final.
 In 2017 they were competitive in many matches but failed to convert this into wins.
 They were relegated back to the Sharman Cup and in 2018 were forced to rebuild after losing many of their players to other teams.
 Former Te Atatu player Lawrence Tagaloa was appointed head coach.
 They finished the season with a 7–7 record and lost to New Lynn in the Sharman Cup championship final.
 2019 saw another change with new coaches (Keith Hanley and Phil Gordon) appointed and many new additions to the team.
 The 2022 season saw Phil Gordan in charge again as head coach after he had assumed sole responsibility in 2021.
 Te Atatu had one of their better seasons for over a decade and qualified 3rd in section 2 which included 10 sides with a 7 win, 2 loss record.
 They then thrashed Mangere East 62-6 in the quarterfinal before losing to eventual finalists Glenora 26-12.
+In 2023 they finished 8th out of 14 teams in the Fox Memorial competition.
+They beat Glenora 32-6 in the semi final of the Plate competition before losing to Mount Albert in the final 22-16.

+In 2024 Te Atatu had a new coaching regime which changed several times during the season before settling on Lila Vaivai.
+They won the Denis Williams Cup from Glenora for the first time in over a decade and then on July 6 they defeated Point Chevalier Pirates 26-22 to win the Roope Rooster trophy for the first time since 2006.